ysyk2021/how-to-use-storytelling-techniques-to-influence-and-persuade-in-the-workplace/src/chapter-4-1.md

-# The Role of Stories in Conveying Vision and Values in the Workplace

-## Introduction

 In today's fast-paced and ever-changing business environment, organizations are constantly seeking ways to effectively communicate their vision and values to employees.
 One powerful tool that has proven to be remarkably effective is storytelling.
 Stories have a unique ability to engage, inspire, and influence people, making them an invaluable asset for conveying vision and values within the workplace.